arinze-edeh/cloud-infrastructure-devops-labs/devops/linux-administration/bash-scripting-automation/README.md

 # Automated Website Backup with SSH Key-Based Remote Transfer

-A production-grade bash automation for archiving a static website and securely transferring backups to a remote server using passwordless SSH authentication.
+A production-style bash automation for archiving a static website and securely transferring backups to a remote server using passwordless SSH authentication.

 ---